xstreck1/LibPyin/README.md

     PyinCpp(const int sample_rate, const int block_size = _DEFAULT_BLOCK_SIZE, const int step_size = _DEFAULT_STEP_SIZE);

-_The cut off is a number between [0-1] that says whether the pitch is still to be considered as correct based on the estimate probability_
+_The cut off is a number between [0-1] that says whether the pitch is still to be considered as correct based on the estimate probability (the pitch will be ignored if the probability is lower than the number)_

     void PyinCpp::setCutOff(const float cut_off);
     float PyinCpp::getCutOff();